 Points us in the right direction

 2017 is here.
-It’s a perfect time to start fresh and recognize the value of being valued.
+It’s a perfect time to start fresh and recognize the value of ourselves and our lives.